VIGOR: VIdeo Geometry-Oriented Reward for Temporal Generative Alignment: Conclusions

 \section{Conclusions}

-In this paper, we introduced VIGOR, a novel Video Geometry-Oriented Reward framework designed to address the lack of explicit geometric supervision in contemporary video diffusion models.
-By leveraging pretrained geometric foundation models, we proposed a physically grounded reward based on pointwise cross-frame reprojection error, coupled with a geometry-aware sampling strategy to ensure robustness against low-texture and non-semantic regions.

-Our extensive experiments demonstrate that VIGOR effectively mitigates common temporal artifacts, including object deformation, spatial drift, and depth violations.
-We validated the versatility of our reward model through two distinct pathways: post-training alignment and inference-time optimization for both bidirectional and causal video architectures.
-By enabling efficient alignment without the need for massive retraining resources, VIGOR provides a practical and scalable solution for enhancing the geometric consistency of video generation models.
+In this paper, we introduced VIGOR, a Video Geometry-Oriented Reward framework that addresses the lack of explicit geometric supervision in current video diffusion models.
+Leveraging pretrained geometric foundation models, we proposed a physically grounded reward based on pointwise cross-frame reprojection error, coupled with a geometry-aware sampling strategy for robustness in low-texture and non-semantic regions.
+Extensive experiments show that VIGOR mitigates common temporal artifacts such as object deformation, spatial drift, and depth violations.
+We further validated its versatility across post-training alignment and inference-time optimization for both bidirectional and causal architectures, providing a practical and scalable solution for geometrically consistent video generation.